 380. Industrial Organization.
-Required of all juniors in Mechanical and in Electrical Engineering.
-Either term.
+First or second term.
 Credit two hours.
 Open only to upperclassmen.
+M W 12.

 A course of lectures on modern industrial tendencies and the principles that underlie modern methods of production.
 The treatment includes not only the reasons for our changed methods of production but also discussion of the principal features of such industrial factors as factory legislation, factory welfare work, and modern methods of administration.
 Professor Kimball, Assistant Professor Bangs, and Mr. Kneen.